pandas-dev/pandas/doc/source/dataframe.rst

              Series indices.

        **index** : {array_like}
-           Explicit index to conform to, required for ndarray data argument
+           Explicit index to conform to, defaults to range(N) if not input

        **columns** : {array_like}
-           Explicit set of columns to include, required for ndarray data argument
+           Explicit set of columns to include, defaults to range(N) if not input

-       **dtype** : Python type alias or :class:`~numpy.dtype` Type to attempt to cast data to
+       **dtype** : Python type alias or :class:`~numpy.dtype` Type to *attempt* to cast data to

-:class:`~pandas.DataMatrix` has a similar constructor and can be used interchangeably.
+:class:`~pandas.DataMatrix` has an identical constructor (barring an extra keyword argument necessary for supporting mixed-type data, which you can safely ignore). :ref:`Elsewhere in the documentation
+<framevs>` we will explain the difference between the objects (which
+**only** matters in performance sensitive applications and can be ignored by most users).

 Basics
 ------